tldr-pages/tldr/pages/common/sshd.md

 `sshd`

-- Start Daemon and keep foreground:
+- Run sshd in the foreground:

 `sshd -D`